rocwg/note-kotlin/docs/tool-kotlin/07-Working-with-nullable-values.md

 But there are situations when not-null assertions are the appropriate solution for a problem.
 When you check for null in one function and use the value in another function, the compiler can’t recognize that the use is safe.
 If you’re certain the check is always performed in another function, you may not want to duplicate it before using the value; then you can use a not-null assertion instead.

 This happens in practice with action classes, which you might encounter in UI frameworks.
 In an action class, there are separate methods for updating the state of an action (to enable or disable it) and for executing it.
-The checks performed in the update method ensure that the execute method won’t be called if the conditions aren’t met, but there’s no way for the compiler to recognize that.
+The checks performed in the `update` method ensure that the `execute` method won’t be called if the conditions aren’t met, but there’s no way for the compiler to recognize that.

 Let’s look at a hypothetical example of an action class that uses a not-`null` assertion in this situation.
 The `CopyRowAction` action, which operates on a `SelectableTextList`, is supposed to copy the value of the selected row in a list to the clipboard.
 We’ve omitted all the unnecessary details, keeping only the code responsible for checking whether any row was selected (meaning therefore the action can be performed) and obtaining the value for the selected row.
-We imply here that that `executeCopyRow` is called only when `isActionEnabled` is true.
+We imply here that that `executeCopyRow` is called only when `isActionEnabled` is `true`.
 That also means that `list.selectedIndex` will never be `null` when `executeCopyRow` is invoked (even though the compiler doesn’t know this):

-Listing 7.8.
+::: info Listing 7.8.
 Using a not-null assertion in an action class

 ```kotlin
 class SelectableTextList(